-Here is an example of how the penalty divisor works: John Doe has had a debilitating stroke and now needs the care only a long-term care facility provides.
+Here is an example of how the penalty divisor works: John Doe has had a debilitating stroke and now needs the care of a long-term care facility provides.
 He applies for long-term care Medicaid benefits on September 1, 2021.
 When he applies, Medicaid looks back at the five-year period preceding application.
 Medicaid sees that in 2018, he gave $30,000 to his daughter; in 2021, he gave $20,000 to his son, for a total of $50,000.
 Medicaid divides $50,000 by the penalty divisor, $9,703, which yields 5.15.
-Mr. Doe must wait 6 months (figure must be rounded up) to begin receiving Medicaid benefits.
+Mr. Doe must wait 6 months (Medicaid always rounds up the figure) to begin receiving benefits.
 His benefits will commence February 2022.
 Until then, he will have to pay the nursing home out of his own pocket.
-However, our attorneys can show you legitimate methods to avoid the penalty period.
+However, our attorneys can show you legitimate methods to avoid or minimize the penalty period.

 Start Planning Now

-The annual median cost for a private room at a nursing home in Florida is $117,804.
+The annual median cost for a private room at a nursing home in Florida is now $117,804.
 For a semi-private room, $104,025 (Source: Genworth Cost of Care Survey, 2021).
-Whether your loved will soon need long-term nursing care or is already receiving it, or if you are thinking longer term, talk with our elder law attorneys about plans you may make to protect your life savings.
+Whether your loved will soon need long-term nursing care or is already receiving it, or if you are just thinking ahead, talk with our elder law attorneys about plans you may make to protect your life savings.